top of page

 There is something gut-wrenchingly tragic about being a woman of a certain age and having a passion for makeup.
 It’s not that a new lip gloss has less shine because of the wearer’s years or that women over 50 can’t convincingly carry off the latest catwalk-inspired looks (because we can).
 It’s the feeling of being irrelevant and not having a voice.
 Well, not one that many people want to listen to.

-And yet… We spend more on beauty products than 18 to 24-year-olds.
+And yet… We spend just as much on beauty products as18 to 24-year-olds.
 That is a fact, by the way.
 And we don’t part with cash as part of a never-ending vanity project that, like a guided missile, seeks to inhibit the sun’s ability to devour our youth.
 A huge amount of spending just isn’t about dealing with the blight of wrinkles or hyperpigmentation.
 The effort - and it is often a big effort - is all about boosting self-confidence.
 Yes, it is akin to a self-curated wellness regimen but more expensive than yoga classes.

 When you think about it, isn't that what make-up is all about?
 Doesn’t it exist to make us feel better?